Backyard Fruit Pollination.

 3 We Ship It Frozen

+Pollen is a living organism and must be kept frozen to maintain viability.
 Orders ship Monday through Wednesday with cold packaging to help protect pollen during transit.

 Common Questions Before You Order